Can’t Afford to Pay Your Fine, Fee, or Ticket in San Francisco?

 You may be able to reduce your car boot fee if: you use MediCal, CalFresh, or SFMTA Lifeline, OR your income is below 200% of the Federal Poverty Level (about $24,300 for a single person), OR you are experiencing homelessness and have visited a Coordinated Entry Access Point in the past 6 months.
 The discount reduces the fee from $505 to $100.

-Can't Afford to pay your BART fare evasion citation?
+Can't Afford to pay your BART proof of payment citation?

 To pay off the citation, you can perform 5 hours of community service at an organization of your choice.
 To request community service, complete Community Service Work Waiver of Liability form (request the form at www.CitationProcessingCenter.com) and select the organization where you’d like to perform your community service.